kaiongit/gt-tap-meteor-hw/README.md

 - [ ] Add unit tests where applicable

 ### Overall system architecture
 The API is designed cloud first to be deployed onto Google's Cloud Functions.
 The underlying datastore for the application is in Firestore.
+The deployment process is documented in [deploy-to-gcf-process.md](deploy-to-gcf-process.md).

 ---